The Bankrate promise

 - A company’s executives are not able to contribute as much to their retirement plan as they would like.

-- The company’s business is predictable and consistently profitable, allowing it to make contributions without difficulty.
+- The company’s business is predictable and consistently profitable, allowing it to make retirement contributions to employees without difficulty.

 - The company has already made employer contributions before.